superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

 | Azure Sands Hotel       | Evergreen Retreat Lodge |
 | Evergreen Retreat Lodge | Azure Sands Hotel       |

-For predicting user behavior on websites... we want our model to learn the probability of that a user having clicked on one given hotel (e.g., Tranquil Haven Resort) will click on another given hotel (e.g., Summit Vista Inn), and not on another hotel (e.g., Evergreen Retreat Lodge).
+For predicting user behavior on websites we want our model to learn a probability score that a user having clicked on one given hotel (e.g., Tranquil Haven Resort) will click on another given hotel (e.g., Summit Vista Inn), and not on another hotel (e.g., Evergreen Retreat Lodge).
 This is a binary classification problem, so our model should be trained on binary data.
-This allows the model to directly learn the probability of transitions between a specific hotel and another specific hotel, and makes the model architexture easier and more efficient.
-(Binary classification training can handle large numbers of items and sparse data, both of which are characteristic of clickstream data.)
+This allows the model to directly learn a probability score of transitions between a specific hotel and another specific hotel, and makes the model architecture easier and more efficient.
 Here's how the clickstream data looks as binary training data for our model.

 | Focus                   | Other Hotel             | Neighbor? |
 |-------------------------|-------------------------|-----------|